matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-### 3. Exposing a mutable object of the class in a getter
+### 3. Exposing a mutable object of the class in a getter.

 ```java
 public final class Names {